dotBunny/GDX/.docfx/manual/features.md

 [Native Simple List](xref:GDX.Collections.Generic.NativeSimpleList`1) | A [SimpleList](xref:GDX.Collections.Generic.SimpleList`1), backed by a `NativeArray`. | `struct`
 [Native Simple Queue](xref:GDX.Collections.Generic.NativeSimpleQueue`1) | A simple queue, backed by a `NativeArray`. | `struct`
 [Native Uniform 3D Array](xref:GDX.Collections.Generic.NativeUniformArray3D`1) | A 3-dimension `NativeArray` where all axis are the same length.
 Numerous accessors available, including a `xyz` based. | `struct`
-[SerializableDictionary](xref:GDX.Collections.Generic.SerializableDictionary`2) | A dictionary that can be serialized by Unity into its native YAML format. | `class`
+[SerializableDictionary](xref:GDX.Collections.Generic.SerializableDictionary`2) | A dictionary that can be serialized by Unity into its native YAML format.
+Usage of the editor side property drawer requires Unity 2020.1+. | `class`

 ## Utilities
 Everyone loves static utility classes, and naturally `GDX` has a bunch of them to help fill out some commonly used functionality.